Endpoint Detection and Response (EDR) is fast becoming a favourite threat defence tool of the professional cybersecurity community.

 - Strong customer relationships by evidencing a commitment to endpoint best practice

 - Higher productivity by minimising threat-related downtime and maximising endpoint availability

 - Heightened awareness of current threats by learning from real-time threat intelligence

 We recommend integrating your EDR solution within a SOC model to minimise functionality duplication and maximise efficiency and effectiveness.
 Click here to learn what a SOC is, how it works, and why it’s the best cybersecurity approach available.

 There are a number of common benefits that businesses can gain by using Endpoint Detection and Response (EDR) solutions.
-By continuously monitoring and responding to threats, EDR solutions can help businesses maintain a strong security posture, making it more difficult for attackers to compromise IT infrastructure and cause harm.
+In continuously monitoring and responding to threats, EDR benefits businesses by helping them to maintain a strong security posture, making it more difficult for attackers to compromise IT infrastructure and cause harm.